ronaldobattisti/lpa-ecommerce/README.md

 - Check user when loading all pager, if not connect, redirec to index
 - Images on the cloud

+# To review
+- Upload API and Json file it sends to product_register.php

 Online store webpage